agno3xzy/AntiqueID/README.md

 * Deep Learning assisted Tang Sancai Evaluation
 * "Sancai Workshop" : a artistic recreation platform that is mainly implemented by painting, 3D modeling and style transfer.

-* Note that at the end of our production, we might only come up with concept features with anything associated with trading, for that we have no intention of real industry production.
+* Note that at the end of our production, we might only come up with concept features in anything associated with trading, for that we have no intention of real industry production.